ghzuo/Collapse/README.md

 this dirtory.
 Run the collapse command to get an annotated phylogenetic tree and monophyly status by:

-    ../build/collapse
+    ../build/bin/cltree run

 More detail of the command usage can be obtaion by `-h` option.
-To speedup the process, you can get the database image the data by `getdb` command at first.
+To speedup the process, you can get the database image the data by `cltree index` command at first.

 ## TODO